 It's a simple acronym: N.I.N.J.A.

-The NINJA CPA Framework (or NINJA Method) isn't the only study method that works, but after doing this for a decade+, I believe it's the best.
+The NINJA CPA Review Framework (or NINJA Method) isn't the only study method that works, but after doing this for a decade+, I believe it's the best.

 Why?
 Because it strips out the redundancy that everyone else prescribes.